alessandracosta8/Tic-Tac-Toe/README.md

 &nbsp;

 ### User goals
-The user can improve their skill at the game excercising with this program which puts them against the computer.
-The user can navigate through the game with very easy commands and always available reference of the possible choices when making a move.
+For the program owner:
+- Offer entertainment to their user willing to play the game.
+- Give informations about the game.
+- Give options to the user to quit the game through the menu navigation.

+For new users and returning visitors:
+- Excercise their Tic Tac Toe skills playing against the computer.
+- Easy to navigate commands and interface.
+- Reference navigation commands always available.

 &nbsp;